pansay/linguistica/content/posts/all-you-can-eat.draft.md

 : the quality of being careful about what you do and say so that people will not be embarrassed or offended : the quality of being discreet

 http://www.merriam-webster.com/dictionary/discretion

+(And of course, let's not forget the difference between discrete and discreet...)